PePoDev/digital-garden/src/site/notes/Knowledge/Information Technology/Cloud/Google Cloud/Resource Management.md

 - A project that didn't link with a billing account can use only free resources
 - Charged automatically or invoiced every month or at a threshold limit
 - Subaccounts can be used for separate billing for projects
+- Types
+	- Self-Serve: Billed directly to Credit Card or Bank Account
+	- Invoiced: Generate invoices (Used by large enterprises)
 ### Budgets & Alerts
 ![Attachments/Pasted image 20230319214248.png](/img/user/Attachments/Pasted%20image%2020230319214248.png)
 ### Billing export